What This Clause Means

 Negotiating Reconciliation Provisions in Your Lease

-Before signing, negotiate the reconciliation process itself.
-Key provisions: landlord must provide the annual reconciliation within 90 days of year-end (longer deadlines benefit landlords by extending the time you're in uncertainty about actual costs); you have 180 days from receipt of the reconciliation to request an audit and 12 months to complete it; the landlord pays your audit costs if overcharges exceed 5% of amounts billed; and any audit findings apply retroactively to all prior lease years (not just the current year).
-Also confirm what happens if the reconciliation is late — delay should pause your audit clock, not run it.
+The reconciliation process itself is commonly negotiated before signing.
+Key provisions: the landlord must provide the annual reconciliation within 90 days of year-end (longer deadlines benefit landlords by extending the time tenants sit in uncertainty about actual costs); the tenant has 180 days from receipt of the reconciliation to request an audit and 12 months to complete it; the landlord pays the tenant's audit costs if overcharges exceed 5% of amounts billed; and any audit findings apply retroactively to all prior lease years (not just the current year).
+Better-drafted provisions also address a late reconciliation — delay pauses the audit clock rather than running it.

 Multi-Year Lookback Rights Are Especially Valuable

-Negotiate the right to audit not just the current year's CAM reconciliation, but prior years as well.
+Negotiated leases commonly extend the audit right beyond the current year's CAM reconciliation to prior years as well.
 Many landlords resist this because accumulated overcharges from multiple years can produce large recoveries.
 A 3-year lookback right means a tenant who discovers systematic overcharging can recover overpayments from years 1, 2, and 3 of the lease — not just the year they noticed the issue.
-If the landlord won't grant a full 3-year lookback, push for at least a 2-year right.
-Include interest on overcharges recovered — at market rates, 2 years of interest on a $50,000 overcharge is meaningful.
+Where the landlord won't grant a full 3-year lookback, a 2-year right is the common fallback.
+Negotiated versions also add interest on overcharges recovered — at market rates, 2 years of interest on a $50,000 overcharge is meaningful.

-• Negotiate audit rights with a 6–12 month window to review reconciliation
+- Audit rights with a 6–12 month window to review the reconciliation are a common negotiated term

-• Cap true-up payment timing to allow adequate review before payment is due
+- Lower-risk versions time true-up payments to allow adequate review before payment is due

-• Include a provision that landlord pays audit costs if overcharges exceed 3–5%
+- A provision that the landlord pays audit costs if overcharges exceed 3–5% is a common negotiated term

-• Negotiate audit rights with a 6–12 month window to review reconciliation
+- Audit rights with a 6–12 month window to review the reconciliation are a common negotiated term

-• Cap true-up payment timing to allow adequate review before payment is due
+- Lower-risk versions time true-up payments to allow adequate review before payment is due

-• Include a provision that landlord pays audit costs if overcharges exceed 3–5%
+- A provision that the landlord pays audit costs if overcharges exceed 3–5% is a common negotiated term

 Example Language: Bad vs. Better